-Solar PV (photovoltaic) - this application is the most common and is used to generate electricity for your property.
+Solar PV - the most common application used to generate electricity for a property.

 - Grid-Tied and Off-Grid Systems (battery-based storage) can be considered - Pair solar with Beneficial Electrification, for an all electric building powered by clean energy! - If you have an Electric Vehicle, take your charging needs into consideration when going solar